FeriaMaomao/mod-aws-cdk-ssm-parameter/README.md

 ## Example usage

-- This module creates an OIDC Provider, a Role that takes the OIDC as a Trust Entity Configuration, a policy to allow actions on resources and finally attaches the policy to the role.
+- This module allows the creation of one or more parameters as necessary.

-### Basic Invocation Example with one Role
+### Basic Invocation Example with one Parameter

 ```CDK
 Add in package.json